High Commission of India

 Political relations between the two countries have been marked by high-level exchanges of visits at regular intervals.

 Sri Lanka has long been a priority destination for direct investment from India.
 Sri Lanka is one of India’s largest trading partner in SAARC.
 India in turn is Sri Lanka’s largest trade partner globally.
 Trade between the two countries grew particularly rapidly after the entry into force of the India-Sri Lanka Free Trade Agreement in March 2000.
-According to Sri Lankan Customs, bilateral trade in 2015 amounted to US $ 4.7 billion.
-Exports from India to Sri Lanka in 2015 were US$ 4.1 billion (up by 2.1%), while exports from Sri Lanka to India were US$ 645 million (up by 3.2%).
+According to Sri Lankan Customs, bilateral trade in 2016 amounted to US $ 4.38 billion.
+Exports from India to Sri Lanka in 2016 were US$ 3.83 billion, while exports from Sri Lanka to India were US$ 551 million.

 India is among the top four investors in Sri Lanka with cumulative investments of over US$ 1 billion since 2003.
 The investments are in diverse areas including petroleum retail, IT, financial services, real estate, telecommunication, hospitality & tourism, banking and food processing (tea & fruit juices), metal industries, tires, cement, glass manufacturing, and infrastructure development (railway, power, water supply).

 A number of new investments from Indian companies are in the pipeline or under implementation.
-Notable among them are proposals of Shree Renuka Sugar to set up a sugar refining plant at Hambantota (US $ 220 million), South City, Kolkota for real estate development in Colombo (US $ 400 million), Tata Housing Slave Island Development project along with Urban Development Authority of Sri Lanka (US $ 430 million), ‘Colombo One’ project of ITC Ltd. (ITC has committed an investment of US$ 300 million, augmenting the earlier committed US 140 million).
-Dabur has already set up a fruit juice manufacturing plant (US$ 17 million) in May 2013.
+Notable among them are proposals of South City, Kolkota for real estate development in Colombo (US $ 400 million), Tata Housing Slave Island Development project along with Urban Development Authority of Sri Lanka (US $ 430 million), and ‘Colombo One’ project of ITC Ltd. (ITC has committed an investment of US$ 300 million, augmenting the earlier committed US 140 million).
+Dabur has set up a fruit juice manufacturing plant (US$ 17 million) in May 2013.

 On the other hand, the last few years have also witnessed an increasing trend of Sri Lankan investments into India.
 Significant examples include Brandix (about US$ 1 billion to set up a garment city in Vishakapatnam), MAS holdings, John Keels, Hayleys, and Aitken Spence (Hotels), apart from other investments in the freight servicing and logistics sector.

 The conclusion of the armed conflict saw the emergence of a major humanitarian challenge, with nearly 300,000 Tamil civilians housed in camps for Internally Displaced Persons (IDPs).
-The Government of India put in place a robust programme of assistance to help the IDPs return to normal life as quickly as possible as also consistently advocated the need for them to be resettled to their original habitations as early as possible.
-India’s immediate humanitarian assistance to IDPs included supply of 250,000 family relief packs, establishment of an emergency medical unit which treated over 50,000 IDPs, supply of over one million roofing sheets, as well as 400,000 bags of cement for constructing temporary housing and provision of 95,000 starter packs of agricultural implements.
-India also assisted in revival of agricultural and economic activities in areas affected by the conflict.
+The Government of India put in place a robust programme of assistance to help the IDPs return to normal life as quickly as possible.

-The main impetus for stepping up of India’s development assistance flowed from the commitments made during the visit of President of Sri Lanka to India during June 2010, when the then Prime Minister of India announced a Development Package for Sri Lanka.
-This included construction of 50,000 housing units, rehabilitation of the Northern Railway lines, wreck-removal and rehabilitation of the KKS Harbour, establishment of Vocational Training Centres, construction of a Cultural Centre at Jaffna, setting up a 500 MW coal power plant at Sampur, restoration of Thiruketheeswaram Temple, establishing an Agricultural Research Institute in the Northern Province, expanding the scholarship program for Sri Lankan students to pursue their higher studies in India, setting up Centres for English Language Training and providing technical assistance for the National Action Plan for a Trilingual Sri Lanka.
+The main impetus for stepping up of India’s development assistance flowed from the commitments made during the visit of President of Sri Lanka to India during June 2010.
+This included construction of 50,000 housing units, rehabilitation of the Northern Railway lines, wreck-removal and rehabilitation of the KKS Harbour, establishment of Vocational Training Centres, construction of a Cultural Centre at Jaffna, restoration of Thiruketheeswaram Temple, establishing an Agricultural Research Institute in the Northern Province, expanding the scholarship program for Sri Lankan students to pursue their higher studies in India, setting up Centres for English Language Training and providing technical assistance for the National Action Plan for a Trilingual Sri Lanka.

 The Housing Project, with an overall commitment of over INR 1372 crore in grants, is the flagship project of Government of India’s assistance to Sri Lanka.
-It is perhaps the largest such project undertaken by the Government of India overseas.
 The first stage of construction of 1,000 houses in the Northern Province was completed in July 2012.
-The second phase of constructing or repairing 45000 houses in the Northern and Eastern Provinces is being implemented under an innovative owner-driven model, wherein the owner-beneficiaries undertake the construction/repair of their houses themselves and Government of India arranges technical support and financial assistance.
-This phase was launched on the birth anniversary of Mahatma Gandhi on 2 October 2012 and has made excellent progress since its launch.
-As on 31 December 2015, a total of 43,800 houses have been completed.
-During 2015, 13,827 new houses were constructed in the Northern Province, and 2,051 in the Eastern Province.
-In addition, 502 damaged houses were repaired in the Northern Province.
-Only 2,200 houses remain to be constructed or repaired in the Northern and Eastern Provinces, which is expected to be completed during the next few months.
-The third phase, to construct 4,000 houses in the Central and Uva Provinces through an innovative community-driven approach, will be launched very shortly.
+The second phase of constructing or repairing 45000 houses in the Northern and Eastern Provinces is being implemented.
+This phase was launched on 2 October 2012 and has made excellent progress.
+As on today, a total of 45,400 houses have been completed.
+The third phase, to construct 4,000 houses in the Central and Uva Provinces through an innovative community-driven approach, was launched in April 2016.

-Sri Lanka is one of the major recipients of development credit given by the Government of India.
+Sri Lanka is one of the major recipients of development credit given by the Government of India, with total commitment of US$2.6 billion, including US$ 436 million as grants.
 Under a line of credit of $167.4 million, the tsunami-damaged Colombo-Matara rail link has been repaired and upgraded.
-Another line of credit of $800 million for track laying and supply of rolling stock to support construction of Medawachchiya to Madhu, Madhu to Talaimannar, Omanthai to Pallai, Pallai to Kankesanthurai railway lines and setting up of signaling and telecommunications systems in Northern Sri Lanka is already operational.
+Another line of credit of $800 million for track laying and supply of rolling stock to support construction railway lines in Northern Sri Lanka is already operational.
 In October 2014 the Pallai-Jaffna reconstructed railway track and signal system was inaugurated thereby reconnecting Jaffna to Colombo by rail.
+Emergency Ambulance Service was launched in Sri Lanka on 28th July 2016 under Indian Grant Assistance of US $ 7.55 million.
+The project involves deployment of 88 ambulances Western and Southern provinces, setting up of an Emergency Response Center and first year of operations.

 Export-Import Bank of India (EXIM Bank) on 8 March 2016 signed Buyer’s Credit Agreements, under National Export Insurance Account (BC-NEIA), amounting to US$ 403.01 million with National Water Supply and Drainage Board (NWSDB) of Sri Lanka in Colombo, for financing three water supply projects.
 Under the Buyer’s Credit portfolio, EXIM Bank has already extended credit amounting to nearly US$ 185 million to Sri Lanka for water supply and other projects.

-India and Sri Lanka commemorated the 2600th year of the attainment of enlightenment by Lord Buddha (Sambuddhatva Jayanthi) through joint activities.
+India and Sri Lanka commemorated the 2600thyear of the attainment of enlightenment by Lord Buddha (Sambuddhatva Jayanthi) through joint activities.
 These included the exposition of Sacred Kapilavastu Relics in Sri Lanka that took place in August - September 2012.
 During the exposition, approximately three million Sri Lankans (nearly 15 percent of the total population of Sri Lanka) paid homage to the Sacred Relics.
 The Indian Gallery at the International Buddhist Museum, Sri Dalada Maligawa, was inaugurated in December 2013.
-The Gallery highlights the shared heritage and close Buddhist links between India and Sri Lanka.
 The two Governments jointly celebrated the 150th Anniversary of Anagarika Dharmapala in 2014.

 The India-Sri Lanka Foundation, set up in December 1998 as an intergovernmental initiative, also aims towards enhancement of scientific, technical, educational and cultural cooperation through civil society exchanges and enhancing contact between the younger generations of the two countries.

 Education is an important area of cooperation.
 India now offers about 290 scholarship slots annually to Sri Lankan students.
-In addition, under the Indian Technical and Economic Cooperation Scheme and the Colombo Plan, India offers nearly 200 slots annually to Sri Lankan nationals.
+In addition, under the Indian Technical and Economic Cooperation Scheme and the Colombo Plan, India offers 370 slots annually to Sri Lankan nationals.

 Tourism also forms an important link between India and Sri Lanka.
 Government of India formally launched the e-Tourist Visa (eTV) scheme for Sri Lankan tourists on 14 April 2015.
 Subsequently, in a goodwill gesture, the visa fee for eTV was sharply reduced.
-The new eTV fee for Sri Lankan nationals is only US$ 25 (plus bank charges of 2.5%), instead of US$ 60 (plus US$2 bank fee) charged earlier.
-In 2015, out of the total tourist arrivals, 316,247 were from India constituting 17.58% of the total number of tourist arrival to Sri Lanka.
+In 2016, of the 2 million total tourist arrivals to Sri Lanka, 357,000 were from India constituting 14% of the total number of tourist arrival to Sri Lanka.
 Sri Lankan tourists too are among the top ten sources for the Indian tourism market.
-In 2014, around 200,000 visas were issued by the High Commission and other posts in Sri Lanka to facilitate travel between Indian and Sri Lanka.
+In 2016, around 215,000 visas were issued by the High Commission and other posts in Sri Lanka to facilitate travel between Indian and Sri Lanka.

 The People of Indian Origin (PIOs) comprise Sindhis, Borahs, Gujaratis, Memons, Parsis, Malayalis and Telugu speaking persons who have settled down in Sri Lanka (most of them after partition) and are engaged in various business ventures.
 Though their numbers (10,000 approximately) are much lesser as compared to Indian Origin Tamils (IOTs), they are economically prosperous and are well placed.
 Each of these communities has their organization which organizes festivals and cultural events.
 According to unofficial statistics, it is estimated that around 14,000 Indian expatriates are living in Sri Lanka.